10 Japanese architects who changed the face of this art

 Ito-Toyo

-Ito Toyo is a renowned Japanese architect, known for his conceptual designs that attempt to simultaneously connect the physical and virtual worlds.
-Born on June 1, 1941, he admits he didn't take much interest in design during his youth, and his appeal was cultivated later in life.
-After graduating in architecture from the University of Tokyo, he worked for Kiyonori Kikutake & Associates, before setting up his own practice in 1971.
+Toyo Ito is a renowned Japanese architect, known for his conceptual creations that attempt to simultaneously connect the physical and virtual worlds.
+Born on June 1, 1941, he admits that he was not very interested in design during his youth, and that his attraction was cultivated later in life.
+After earning his architecture degree from the University of Tokyo, he worked for Kiyonori Kikutake & Associates before founding his own firm in 1971.

-He believes in educating young architects and has trained some of Japan's most influential architects like Makoto Yokomizo, Astrid Klein and Kazuyo Sejima.
-Among the most famous projects of this Pritzker Prize winner are the Toyo Ito Museum of Architecture, the Tama University of Art Library in Tokyo and the Mikimoto Building in Tokyo.
+He believes in training young architects and has trained some of Japan's most influential architects such as Makoto Yokomizo, Astrid Klein, and Kazuyo Sejima.
+Among the most famous projects of this Pritzker Prize laureate are the Toyo Ito Architecture Museum, the Tama Art University Library in Tokyo, and the Mikimoto Building in Tokyo.

 National-Taichung-Theater